Nama ERP DocsNama ERP Docs

 This document is the authoritative technical reference for the Nama ERP BI (Business Intelligence) module's JSON structures.
 It is written primarily for AI assistants and developers who need to create SQL queries, chart configurations, cross-filter bindings, drill-down mappings, and bulk import files that work out-of-the-box when pasted into Nama ERP.

 The BI module uses Apache ECharts for chart rendering.
-AI tools already understand standard ECharts options — this document focuses exclusively on Nama ERP's extensions on top of ECharts: the chartConfigJSON structure, $DATA placeholder system, $FILTERS$ SQL injection, cross-filter bindings, drill-down mappings, and the bulk import format.
+AI tools already understand standard ECharts options — this document focuses exclusively on Nama ERP's extensions on top of ECharts: the chartConfigJSON structure, $DATA placeholder system, /*AND-FILTERS*/ SQL injection, cross-filter bindings, drill-down mappings, and the bulk import format.

 Schema Discovery